On behalf of the Board of Directors of your Company, I am delighted to

 - Petronet LNG Limited (PLL)

-15 MMTPA at Dahej which is expected to be completed by end of 2016.
+expanded to 15 MMTPA (expected to be completed by end of 2016).
 PLL has

-also setup up an LNG re-gasification terminal at Kochi, Kerala with
+also setup an LNG re-gasification terminal at Kochi, Kerala with a name

-Your Company has 12.5% equity stake with Bharat Petroleum
+Your Company has 12.5% equity stake in PLL along with Bharat Petroleum

 Corporation Ltd. (BPCL), Oil and Natural Gas Corporation (ONGC) and

 - Ratnagiri Gas and Power Private Limited (RGPPL)

-RGPPL was formed as a joint venture with NTPC for taking over and
+RGPPL was formed as a joint venture with NTPC for acquiring and

 operating the erstwhile Dabhol Power Project assets consisting of